Detecting and Mitigating Hallucinations in Multilingual Summarisation: Reducing Hallucination in Cross-lingual Transfer

 \section{Reducing Hallucination in Cross-lingual Transfer}

-After designing a metric to detect hallucinations in target languages, we explore how to mitigate this phenomenon.
 We first provide some background on cross-lingual transfer.
 Then, we show how to adapt several methods promoting faithfulness in monolingual summarisation to cross-lingual transfer settings.
 Finally, we describe a new approach based on loss weighting.